Apologeet.nl

 Women, who consider abortion, generally have no reasonable idea of the alternatives, or they are strongly influenced by their surroundings such as their family or friends.
 It would be good if local churches become known as active pro-life communities.
 The topic should be in every church’s agenda.
 Education is crucial to help Christians understand the dilemmas that some women go through.

 Many of the human-right issues which we discuss in our churches are about foreign dilemmas.
 While this is of great worth, we should not, and we cannot close our eyes for the problems of our neighbours that are closest to us.
 Information centres can be of great use for women who feel they are stuck.
-We can even consider to take up arms with non-Christians in setting up such centres.
+We can even consider taking up arms with non-Christians in setting up such centres.
 Really, there are many non-Christians that are totally committed to the pro-life movement.
 This may be considered as another compromise, but can prove to be even more effective in reaching women because some may have not much affinity with Christians.

 In a society where one’s own choice is celebrated, Christians have a wonderful message.
 Part of the Christian message is the promotion of freedom of choice—freedom of speech and the freedom to choose any religion, school, healthcare centre you like—freedom should be one of the trademarks of Biblical Christianity as long as this freedom doesn’t harm others.